whufirst/hello-world/readme.txt

 how to update content from the remote Github to the local repo? git pull

+III.
+how to check the status of repo in the remote Github repo? git status

+or
+git fetch && git checkout master

 try the method.
 Are all these working?
+Yes.